 The electric utility industry has repeatedly faced new and proposed environmental regulations.
-The increase in legislation is a major issue facing LES and all-electric utility providers.
+The increase in legislation, and subsequent regulatory uncertainty, is a major issue facing LES and all-electric utility providers.
 LES continues to work diligently with industry groups and government representatives to help shape legislation and implement cost-effective means to comply with all regulations.
 Monitoring the rapidly changing requirements within environmental regulations is a priority for LES.
 The regulations monitored by LES include: